 How Much Will My Virginia Speeding Ticket Cost Me?

-Like many of my clients with speeding tickets, you are probably asking, how much is a speeding ticket in Virginia?
+Like many of our clients with speeding tickets, you are probably asking, how much is a speeding ticket in Virginia?

 Whether a lawyer represents you can also affect the cost of your speeding ticket.